Home > Analyses > Industrials > Lincoln Electric Holdings, Inc.

 Financial Ratios

-The table below presents key financial ratios for Lincoln Electric Holdings, Inc. (LECO) over the 2021–2025 fiscal years, illustrating profitability, valuation, liquidity, leverage, and efficiency metrics:
+The table below summarizes key financial ratios for Lincoln Electric Holdings, Inc. (LECO) over recent fiscal years, illustrating profitability, liquidity, leverage, and efficiency trends:

 Evolution of Financial Ratios